 The Infrastructure Investment and Jobs Act canceled the 2021 fourth-quarter employee retention tax credit.
 If small business owners did not claim this credit for Q4, they will not be able to do so.
 And if entrepreneurs already claimed it, they may be penalized unless they deposited the taxes on (or before) Dec.
 20, 2021, or by Jan.
 31, 2022.

 The Taxpayer Certainty and Disaster Tax Relief Act of 2020, enacted December of 2021, provides several provisions to help individuals and businesses that give to charity.
-The new law extends (through the end of 2021) several temporary tax changes originally enacted by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This business tax change extends (through the end of 2021) several temporary tax changes originally enacted by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Excess Business-Loss Limitation Rules

-Businesses have been able to carry net operating losses back five years or carry them forward indefinitely via a temporary suspension of Tax Cuts and Jobs Act rules in 2019 and 2020.
+Businesses can carry net operating losses back five years or forward them indefinitely via a temporary suspension of Tax Cuts and Jobs Act rules in 2019 and 2020.
 But these rules are now back in place for the 2021 tax year.
-As a result, taxpayers are unable to deduct losses of more than $524,000 if married and filing jointly–or $262,000 if they are single.
-This particular rule applies to all business income and losses, including Schedule C and pass-through entity income and losses.
+As a result, taxpayers cannot deduct losses of more than $524,000 if married and filing jointly–or $262,000 if they are single.
+This rule applies to all business income and losses, including Schedule C and pass-through entity income and losses.

 And W-2 wages can no longer be used to offset the business losses.
 Spousal income is taxed separately and may result in a tax bill–even if the business losses are greater than the spousal income.

-When you decide to work with NCH, we are partnered with a tax company that can help you prepare your business and personal tax returns so you can focus on other important tasks in running your business.
+When you decide to work with NCH, we are partnered with a tax company that can help you prepare your personal and business income tax returns so you can focus on other important tasks in running your business.
 Call us at 1-800-508-1729 to learn more!